sandarva3/Room/README.md

-This is a file sharing program which enables very secure way to share file files temporarily.
+This is a file sharing program which enables very secure way to share files temporarily.

 Any file can be shared of any size.